It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

-ZucchiniWhen creating our lists for Vitamin K content we reviewed many sources.
-We looked at the recommended daily allowance (RDA) of Vitamin K as well as a grouping of ingredients by amounts.
+There are no official guidelines for classifying foods as low, medium, or high, so when creating our lists for Vitamin K content we reviewed many sources.
+We looked at the recommended daily allowance (RDA) of Vitamin K (about 80 micrograms per day) as well as a grouping of ingredients by amounts.

-There is no clear cut guideline.
-We do know that consuming an erratic diet of foods that are high and low in Vitamin K can cause wide swings in the bioavailability of warfarin.
-Consequently, we wanted folks to focus on those ingredients that were high more than those that contained a medium or low amount.
+We know that consuming an erratic diet of foods that are high and low in Vitamin K, with daily variations in the amount of Vitamin K in the diet, can cause wide swings in the bioavailability of warfarin.
+Consequently, we wanted folks using these lists to have more awareness of those ingredients that were high in Vitamin K more than those that contained a medium or low amount.
 Here's the result:

 Low < 20 micrograms (mcg) per serving